 Stöðvarfjörður to Fáskrúðsfjörður

-After 2.5km/1.5 miles, you should make a stop at Saxa sea Geysir.
-It’s a rock formation causing the ocean to erupt almost like Geysir and is beautiful and powerful to experience.
-Once more it’s a spectacular drive along the shores of the Atlantic ocean.
+After 2.5km/1.5 miles, you should make a stop at the Saxa Sea Geysir.
+It’s a rock formation causing the ocean to erupt almost like geysir and it is beautiful and powerful to experience.
+The drive along the shores of the Atlantic Ocean is one you’ll love.

-Until 1935 Fáskrúðsfjörður was the main trading post for French fishermen and the town celebrates this heritage with a festival they call French days.
-This event takes place every year in the end of June.
-The French connection goes further that the festival.
-Many streets here have French names and the town also flags on Bastille day.
-Outside the village you’ll find a Puffin shelter with thousands and thousand of Puffins.
-There is also a big population of Gannets one can see dive like arrows straight into the ocean searching for food.
+Until 1935, Fáskrúðsfjörður was the main trading post for French fishermen and the town celebrates this heritage with a festival they call French Days.
+This event takes place every year at the end of June.
+The French connection goes further than the festival.
+Many streets here have French names and the town also flies flags on Bastille Day.

 Reyðarfjörður

-The more straight road (nr:96) is only 21km/13 miles and is pretty much a straight forward through a nice tunnel.
+The straighter road (nr:96) is only 21km/13 miles and is pretty much a straight shot through a nice tunnel.

-Reyðarfjörður is East Iceland’s longest fjord and in the bottom of it lies the village of Reyðarfjörður.
+Reyðarfjörður is East Iceland’s longest fjord and at the bottom of it lies the village of Reyðarfjörður.
 The village has all you need for your camper van travels and for your enjoyment.
-There is also a wartime museum there and a mall!
+There is also a wartime museum there and a mall.

 Eskifjörður

-When you drive further east, you’ll have a nice climb to a tunnel called Oddsgarð.
-It’s only a 0.64km/0.4 miles long and it is a single lane tunnel which means one direction has the right of passage, the oncoming traffic has to yield to pockets on their right side to let the cars with right of passage pass.
-It is clearly marked by the entrance of all tunnels of what rules applies.
+As you drive further east, you’ll have a nice climb to a tunnel called Oddskarð.
+It’s 0.64km/0.4 miles long, and it is a single lane tunnel which means one direction has the right of way, the oncoming traffic has to yield in pull-off areas on the right side to let the cars with the right of way pass.
+It is clearly marked by the entrance of each tunnel which rules apply.

 Neskaupsstaður

-The campsite is located in the middle of town and has everything you need and walking distance to everything the town has to offer.
+The campsite is located in the middle of town and has everything you need.
+When you stay there, you’re within walking distance of everything the town has to offer.

-When you are done here and ready to travel on, the next town (we’ll skip Egilsstaðir in this guide as it is featured in the Ring road post) is Seyðisfjörður.
+When you are done here and ready to move on, the next town (we’ll skip Egilsstaðir in this guide as it is featured in our Ring Road post) is Seyðisfjörður.
 You have to pass Eskifjörður and Reyðarfjörður now and it’s a 97km/60.3 miles drive to Seyðisfjörður.

 Seyðisfjörður

-Like Neskaupsstaður, being a town by the “end of the road, it flourished a rich cultural life, a blooming art & music scene and a great camping site with everything you need like showers, washing machines, a dining room and so on.
+Like Neskaupsstaður, being a town by the “end of the road,” it flourished and created a rich cultural life, a blooming art and music scene, and a great camping site with everything you need, including showers, washing machines, a dining room and more.

 Borgarfjörður Eystri

-You have everything you need in Borgarfjörður Eystri like all the service you might need, hikes, tours and stunning beauty!
-A perfect spot to wind down and enjoy the tranquility.
+You have everything you need in Borgarfjörður Eystri, including services you might need, hikes, tours and stunning beauty!
+It’s a perfect spot to wind down and enjoy the tranquility.

 Héraðssandar

-Like so many roads, you want to stop in the middle of them and take pictures!
-Don’t.
+Like so many roads, you may want to stop in the middle to take pictures, Don’t!
 There are places on the top where you can safely park and take pictures to your heart’s content.

 Vopnafjörður

-Vopnafjörður is another village which has “it all” you might need for your camper van trip.
-Stores, gas stations, camping with everything, a swimming pool, well, two if you count Selárdal swimming pool which lies north of the village and is situated on the banks of the river Selá.
-See map) A wonderful pool indeed.
-There is also a museum to remember all those people who fled to Canada and the US after the huge volcano Askja erupted in 1875.
+Vopnafjörður is another village that has everything you might need for your camper van trip.
+Stores, gas stations, camping with everything, a swimming pool, (or two, if you count Selárdal swimming pool which lies north of the village and is situated on the banks of the river Selá.
+See the map).
+There is also a museum to remember the people who fled to Canada and the US after the huge volcano Askja erupted in 1875.

 You’ll find the campsite in the middle of town so you can walk to everything in the village.